2.3 Non-Discrimination Policy

 II.
 POLICY STATEMENT

-- As an institution of higher education that promotes the rights and safety of all members of the campus community, Ithaca College prohibits discrimination and discriminatory harassment (including all forms of sexual harassment and sexual misconduct) against any member of the Ithaca College community on the basis of age, disability, marital status, military status, national origin, race, color, religion, sex (including pregnancy and pregnancy related conditions), sexual orientation, gender identity or expression, an individual's genetic information, or any other bases under federal or state law (collectively "Protected Bases").
-Supervisory and managerial personnel must report all such behavior the Office of Human Resources.
+• As an institution of higher education that promotes the rights and safety of all members of the campus community, Ithaca College prohibits discrimination and discriminatory harassment against any member of the Ithaca College community on the basis of age, disability, marital status, familial status, military status, national origin (including shared ancestry and ethnic characteristics), race, color, religion, sex (including pregnancy and pregnancy related conditions), sexual orientation, sex stereotypes, transgender status, gender identity or expression, an individual's genetic information, or any other bases under federal or state law (collectively "Protected Bases").
+Supervisory and managerial personnel must report all such behavior to the Office of Human Resources.

 III.
 DEFINITIONS.
 The definitions herein will be deemed amended as new legislation may dictate and may also be revised at the discretion of the College.

-- Discrimination.
-Discrimination is different treatment based on Protected Bases that is sufficiently serious to unreasonably interfere with or limit an individual’s opportunity to participate in or benefit from a College program or activity, or that otherwise adversely affects a term or condition of the individual’s employment or education.
+• Discrimination.
+Discrimination is differential treatment based on one or more actual or perceived Protected Bases that is sufficiently serious to unreasonably interfere with or limit an individual’s opportunity to participate in or benefit from a College program or activity, or that otherwise adversely affects a term or condition of the individual’s employment or education.
 Discrimination may also occur when policies, practices, rules or other systems that appear to be neutral result in a disproportionate impact on a protected group.
 Discrimination also includes failure to provide reasonable accommodations for a person’s disability or religion as required by law, or any other violation of a disabled person’s rights under applicable anti-discrimination laws.

-Harassment.
-Harassment is a form of discrimination that encompasses unwelcome conduct based on a person’s legally protected status.
-Harassment is unwelcome verbal or physical conduct directed toward, or differential treatment of, an individual because of their membership or perceived membership in any protected group when the conduct is sufficiently severe or pervasive to have the effect of unreasonably interfering with an individual’s educational experience, working conditions or living conditions.
-Harassment in violation of this Policy depends on the totality of the circumstances, including the nature, frequency, and duration of the conduct in question, the location and context in which it occurs, and the status of the individuals involved.
-Examples of conduct that can constitute harassment if based on an individual’s legally protected category includes but is not limited to:
+• Harassment.
+Harassment is a form of discrimination that encompasses unwelcome conduct based one or more actual or perceived Protected Bases of an individual, when such conduct is sufficiently severe or pervasive to have the effect of unreasonably interfering with the individual’s educational experience, working conditions or participation in College activities or when such conduct otherwise creates an intimidating, hostile, or offensive environment.
+Harassment in violation of this Policy is evaluated using a "reasonable person" standard, and depends on the totality of the circumstances, including the nature, frequency, and duration of the conduct, but may be found in a single severe episode.
+Examples of conduct that can constitute harassment if based on an individual’s Protected Bases include but are not limited to:

 - Epithets, slurs, jokes or negative stereotypes;